 Signal to your body: “It’s safe to rest now.”

-"What you need a decision—and the courage to follow it gently and to be okay with not getting it right immediately."
+"What you need is a decision—and the courage to follow it gently and to be okay with not getting it right immediately."